victorhqc/min-vid/README.md

 ## Usage

-Once the add-on is installed you are able to launch Min Vid from the overlay icon over videos on YouTube and Vimeo.
+Once the extension is installed you are able to launch Min Vid from the overlay icon over videos on YouTube and Vimeo.

 You can also launch Min Vid by right clicking on a video link and